-Adding a clavette to a neck reset to fix a broken button is an efficient less invasive way to fix a broken button.
-This article will outline how to pick and align the wood for a clavette, how to fit the clavette, and how to reglue the button.
+Adding a clavette to a neck reset to fix a broken button is an efficient way to fix a broken button.
+This article will outline how to pick and orient the wood for a clavette, how to fit and glue the clavette, and how to reglue the button.

 - Razor edge straight edge

 - Upper block closing clamp